SOP-MINI/sop-site/regulamin-sop1-en.md

    - 0 to 24 points to get for each topic
    - Allotted time: 130 minutes
    - Laboratory tasks are solved using the Arch Linux system on the computers in the laboratory.
 It is not allowed to show solutions on student's own computer.
    - A programming task is divided into stages.
-Amount of points for each stage in provided within the task description.
+The number of points for each stage in provided within the task description.
 The stages must be performed in the prescribed order.
 It is not allowed to proceed to the next stage without completing the predecessors.
    - Each stage is checked and graded during the class.
 Use of proper tools and POSIX API, correct implementation and functional correctness are graded.
-   - After finishing each stage students send solution to the server using git version control system as described during L0.
-Submissions must obey following rules:
+   - After finishing each stage, students send the solution to the server using git version control system as described during L0.
+Submissions must obey the following rules:
     - The task must be coded in *C* (not C++).
     - Submission may be sent only once one minute.
     - It is allowed only to modify solution files.
-    - Solution files must be formatted according to clang-format configuration provided with task.
+    - Solution files must be formatted according to clang-format configuration provided with the task.
 Clang-format program is installed on computers in the laboratory and its usage will be explained during L0.
-    - Solution program must compile using makefile from task repository.
+    - Solution program must compile using Makefile from the task repository.
     If the solution does not follow one of the rules, it will be automatically rejected, and students will get information about the reason for the rejection.
-Sending solution to the server is necessary for grading - solution not sent to the server will be not graded.
+Sending the solution to the server is necessary for grading - solution not sent to the server will not be graded.

 # Aids acceptable for use in verifying achievement of learning outcomes